jokajak/keyseer.nvim/README.md

 [![Integration][integration-badge]][integration-runs]

-A Neovim plugin written in [Lua][lua] that displays a keyboard displaying which keys have assigned actions.
+A Neovim plugin written in [Lua][lua] that renders a keyboard displaying which keys have assigned actions.

 ## Testing